dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ## Built-in converters

-EF Core ships with a set of pre-defined `ValueConverter` classes, found in the `Microsoft.EntityFrameworkCore.Storage.Converters` namespace.
+EF Core ships with a set of pre-defined `ValueConverter` classes, found in the `Microsoft.EntityFrameworkCore.Storage.ValueConversion` namespace.
 These are:
 * `BoolToZeroOneConverter` - Bool to zero and one
 * `BoolToStringConverter` - Bool to strings such as "Y" and "N"
 * `BoolToTwoValuesConverter` - Bool to any two values